menu 1

 For accurate measurement of peak pressure it is always preferred to calibrate the system against a load of known pressure by entering a "correction factor" in barrel data.
 By doing this all variables relating to the metallurgy of the steel, barrel dimensions and gage installation can be eliminated as potential issues.

-If for some reason you would like to change these default values and own a PTII sytem, send email requesting instructions.
+If for some reason you would like to change these default values and own a PTII system, send email requesting instructions.

 What causes traces with flat tops.